Honda Aims for Standard Safety by 2022

 But that’s just the beginning.
 While Honda Sensing–an exclusive, intelligent suite of technology features–is currently available on most models and standard on select few, the Honda brand has big plans for the future of vehicle safety.

 While the specific features may vary by model, Honda Sensing may include systems like these:

 - Lane Keeping Assist System (LKAS)

 - Adaptive Cruise Control (ACC)

 - Collision Mitigation Braking System™ (CMBS™)

 - Lane Departure Warning (LDW)

 - Auto High-Beam Headlights

-Honda Sensing system features are currently available or standard on select Honda Ridgeline, Accord, Civic, Clarity, Fit, Odyssey, and Pilot models.
+Honda Sensing features are currently available on all models and standard on some – from the Honda Odyssey minivan to the Honda Insight car.
+This ensures all drivers are safe.
 Contact us for details about system availability on new Duluth inventory.